sonic-net/SONiC/doc/aaa/TACACS+ Design.md

  - The hostcfg enforcer reads data from configDB to configure host environment.
-   - The AAA config module in hostcfg enforcer is responsible for modifying Auditd configuration files in host.
+   - The AAA config module in hostcfg enforcer is responsible for modifying Auditd configuration files in host. this will be low priority.
    - For how TACACS+ config file update, please check [TACACS+ Authentication](#TACPLUS-Authentication)

 The following figure show how Auditd config an TACACS+ config update by ConfigDB.